 When going for funding you cannot over prepare:

 - Prepare a well-written business plan.
-Our Entreprenuer Specialist can provide assistance and examples.
+We here at the EDC can provide assistance and examples.
 Preparing a business plan should take some time and is a thoughtful process.
+A great resource is the entrepreneurial guidebook which can be found here.

 - Establish a relationship with a lender.
 If you don’t have a relationship, start cultivating one now.
 And make sure the lender is friendly to small business.